-- (c)(1) The judge who is the subject of the motion must, without further hearing or a response from another party, enter an order granting the motion or certifying the motion and affidavit or declaration to a reviewing judge.
+- (c)(1) The judge who is the subject of the motion must, without further hearing or a response from another party, enter an order granting the motion or certifying the motion and affidavit or unsworn declaration to a reviewing judge.
 The judge must take no further action in the case until the motion is decided.
 If the judge grants the motion, the order will direct the presiding judge of the court to assign another judge to the action or hearing.
 Assignment in justice court cases will be in accordance with Utah Code of Judicial Administration Rule 9-109.
-The presiding judge of the court, any judge of the district, or any judge of a court of like jurisdiction may serve as the reviewing judge. - (c)(2) If the reviewing judge finds that the motion and affidavit or declaration are timely filed, filed in good faith and legally sufficient, the reviewing judge shall-must assign another judge to the action or hearing or request the presiding judge to do so.
-Assignment in justice court cases will be in accordance with Utah Code of Judicial Administration Rule 9-109. - (c)(3) In determining issues of fact or of law, the reviewing judge may consider any part of the record of the action and may request of the judge who is the subject of the motion an affidavit or a declaration responding to questions posed by the reviewing judge.
+The presiding judge of the court, any judge of the district, or any judge of a court of like jurisdiction may serve as the reviewing judge. - (c)(2) If the reviewing judge finds that the motion and affidavit or unsworn declaration are timely filed, filed in good faith and legally sufficient, the reviewing judge shall must assign another judge to the action or hearing or request the presiding judge to do so.
+Assignment in justice court cases will be in accordance with Utah Code of Judicial Administration Rule 9-109. - (c)(3) In determining issues of fact or of law, the reviewing judge may consider any part of the record of the action and may request of the judge who is the subject of the motion an affidavit or unsworn declaration responding to questions posed by the reviewing judge. - (c)(4) The reviewing judge may deny a motion not filed in a timely manner.